Dr-kelvo/freelancer-icp/README.md

-# Social-Fi

-The provided code is an implementation of a backend system for managing service and users, including features for adding, updating, and retrieving service and user information.
-It also includes functionality for subscription processing and verification.
-Here's a breakdown of the main components and functionalities:

-## Overview

-### Libraries and Imports

-- The code imports various modules from the "azle" package, which likely provides utility functions and data structures for building internet computer (IC) canisters.
-- It also imports functionalities related to the Ledger canister for handling subscription transactions.

-### Data Structures and Types

-- **Service**: Represents service that can be listed on a service manager.
-It includes properties such as ID, title, description, client, available units, subscription fee, etc.
-- **User**: Represents an user with properties like ID, username, email, expertise, bio, profile picture, followers, and services.
-- **SubscriptionStatus**: Defines the status of a subscription transaction, such as pending or completed.
-- **ReserveSubscription**: Represents a subscription reservation with details like price, status, seller, paid timestamp, and memo.
-- **ErrorType**: Defines different error types for error handling.

-### Storage

-- The system uses `StableBTreeMap` for storing service, users, pending subscriptions, and persisted subscriptions.
-This provides a durable data storage solution across canister upgrades.
-- Separate maps are used for different types of data to ensure data isolation and efficient retrieval.

-### Functions

-- **addService**: Adds a new service item to the system.
-It generates a unique ID using UUID v4 and associates the service with the caller (client).
-- **getServices**: Retrieves all service items stored in the system.
-- **getService**: Retrieves a specific service item by its ID.
-- **updateService**: Updates the details of an existing service item.
-- **addUser**: Adds a new user to the system with associated details.
-- **getUsers**: Retrieves all users along with their associated service.
-- **getUser**: Retrieves a specific user by their ID.
-- **updateUser**: Updates the details of an existing user.
-- **createSubscriptionPay**: Initiates a subscription reservation for a service item.
-It reduces the available units of the service and adds the reserved subscription to the pending subscriptions map.
-- **completeSubscription**: Completes a subscription transaction by verifying the subscription details and updating the subscription status.
-It also persists the subscription details for future reference.
-- **verifySubscription**: Verifies a subscription transaction by checking the transaction details against the provided parameters.
-- **getAddressFromPrincipal**: Retrieves the address from the principal for use in subscription transactions.

-### Helper Functions

-- **hash**: Generates a hash value for input data, used for generating correlation IDs for services.
-- **generateCorrelationId**: Generates a correlation ID for service based on service ID, caller principal, and current timestamp.
-- **discardByTimeout**: Discards a subscription reservation after a specified timeout period.
-- **verifySubscriptionInternal**: Internally verifies a subscription transaction by fetching block data and checking transaction details.
+# Decentralized Freelancer

+This canister implements a marketplace for freelance services.
+Clients can list services, freelancers can bid on those services, and clients can select a freelancer to complete the work.

+**Data Structures**

+The canister uses several Azle data structures to store information:

+* `StableBTreeMap`: This is a self-balancing tree used to store services by client ID, user information, bids, and client information.
+* `Vec`: This is a vector data structure used to store lists of service IDs, user IDs, and bid IDs within the corresponding data structures.
+* `Option`: This is used to represent optional values, which can be either `Some(value)` or `None`.

+**Canister Functions**

+The canister provides a variety of functions for managing services, users, bids, and subscriptions:

+**Services**

+* `addService`: Adds a new service for the current user.
+* `getServices`: Retrieves all services listed on the marketplace.
+* `getService`: Retrieves a specific service by its ID.
+* `updateService`: Updates an existing service.
+* `servicestatus`: Updates the status of a service.

+**Bids**

+* `addBid`: Allows a user to submit a bid on a service.
+* `getBids`: Retrieves all bids on the marketplace.
+* `getServiceBids`: Retrieves all bids for a specific service.
+* `getBid`: Retrieves a specific bid by its ID.
+* `selectBid`: Assigns a selected bid to a service, marking it complete.

+**Users**

+* `addUser`: Adds a new user to the marketplace.
+* `getUsers`: Retrieves all users registered on the marketplace.
+* `getUser`: Retrieves a specific user by their ID.
+* `getUserByClient`: Retrieves the user information for the currently logged-in client.
+* `getUserServices`: Retrieves all services associated with a specific user.
+* `updateUser`: Updates an existing user's information.

+**Clients**

+* `getClient`: Retrieves the client information for the currently logged-in client.

+**Following Users**

+* `getFollowingUsers`: Retrieves a list of users that the current client is following.
+* `getFollowingServices`: Retrieves a list of services from users that the current client is following.

+**Subscriptions**

+* `createSubscriptionPay`: Reserves a service by paying for it.
+* `completeSubscription`: Completes a subscription by verifying payment.
+* `verifySubscription`: Verifies a subscription payment.

+**Helper Functions**

+* `getAddressFromPrincipal`: Retrieves the address associated with a principal.

+**Additional Notes**

+* The code utilizes the `ic` object to interact with the Dfinity network, including calling other canisters and managing timers.
+* The code implements a mechanism to discard pending subscriptions after a certain timeout period.
+* The `uuid` package is used to generate unique IDs for services, users, and bids.

+I hope this readme provides a comprehensive overview of the freelance marketplace canister!

 ## Things to be explained in the course